usnistgov/fireflow/STANDARD.md

 implemented in `fireflow`.
 Furthermore, the *$CS\** keywords are available from `fireflow`'s *TEXT* API which may be used in this process as required.

+## Additional checks

+### Non-overlapping offsets

+Each segment as specified in HEADER and/or TEXT should not overlap with any other segment.
+Additionally, each offset must be contained within the file.

+Together, these checks will flag many common offset issues (off-by-one) as well as any truncated files that were not fully written.

 ## Other unsupported features

 * Multiple datasets, although this is planned